Kong/kong-apisecops-redhat/README.md

 Two Runtime Groups will be either created or at least checked that it exists - Default, and Dev.

 Each runtime group will be provisioned 1 runtime instance (also referred to as a Gateway, Dataplane, or Proxy), each one will be in their own namespace, kong-sandbox, and kong-dev.
-These Gateways are exposed via loadbalancers, and are where API Consumers can call the protected backend services.
+These Gateways are exposed via loadbalancers, and are where API Consumers will call the protected backend services.

 **Openshift Pipelines/Tekton**

-The three pipelines to be executed will be in the namespaces `disputes-apispec` and `apiops-gateway` namespaces respectively.
-The seperation between namespaces is demonstrate how pipelines belonging to different personas (Dev Teams vs. Governance and API Operator teams) can be managed in a more secure fashion.
+The three pipelines to be executed will be in the namespaces `disputes-apispec` and `apiops-gateway`.
+The separation between namespaces is to demonstrate how pipelines belonging to different personas (Dev Teams vs. Governance and API Operator teams) can be managed in a more secure fashion.

 **Gitea (Self-hosted Git service)**

 Gitea is a self-hosted Git service.
 It is stood up in the cluster in the `gitea` namespace.
-Two the git repos required to run the demo are imported, and any dummy passwords needed for the demo are seeded in the projects and provided to the user.
+The two git repos required to run the demo are imported, and any dummy passwords needed for the demo are seeded in the projects and provided to the user.
 Details on the two repositories:

 * `acmebank-disputes-apispec`: Contains the `.insomnia` design disputes API Design doc.
 * `acmebank-apiops-gateway`: Contains the governance rules, deck and apispec files version controlled.